YanuvS-Dev/Umethod/README.md

 ## Timing the U-method

-We include timing benchmarks to demonstrate just how fast the U-method runs — from identifying robust markers to generating spatial and single-cell plots.
-This pipeline is built to scale. **Timing Note:** All performance timings reported in this tutorial were measured on a **local laptop running RStudio**, not on a high-performance server or compute cluster.
-This reflects realistic, reproducible desktop usage and emphasizes the efficiency of the U-method pipeline.
+We include benchmark results to highlight the speed and efficiency of the U-method — from detecting robust markers to generating spatial and single-cell classifications.

+Thanks to its lightweight and scalable implementation, the U-method is ideally suited for integration into machine learning pipelines and large-scale data workflows.

 ## FindUniqueMarkers Algorithm